By immersing yourself in another culture, you can explore, imagine, take a step out of your comfort zone, become inspired and stretch to create.

 - Travel with like-minded people

 About Norma Hawthorne, Executive Director.
-I am a writer and artist with a background in university administration.
+I am a writer, photographer and artist with a background in university administration.
 I grew up in Los Angeles, lived in San Francisco, Indiana, and Virginia, and then migrated to Chapel Hill, North Carolina.
-My husband and I have been invited by an indigenous family to live with them in Teotitlan del Valle, a Zapotec village in Oaxaca, Mexico.
+I have been invited by an indigenous family to live with them in Teotitlan del Valle, a Zapotec village in Oaxaca, Mexico.

 I am committed to preserving the arts and cultural traditions of indigenous people who have lived in the Oaxaca Valley for over 8,000 years.
 My vision is to facilitate intercultural exchange programs with Oaxaca artists and artisans and to broaden opportunities for visitors to have authentic, personal learning experiences in Oaxaca.

-Recently, she consulted on geriatric-psychiatric nursing sustainability for the John A. Hartford Foundation.
+- consulted on geriatric-psychiatric nursing sustainability project for the John A. Hartford Foundation.

 In 2008-2009, she served as chair of the Nursing Advancement Professionals Network of the American Association of Colleges of Nursing.
 Before that, she served on of the board of directors of the international University Continuing Education Association.